 In property management, part of the job is attracting the right types of residents to the right types of homes.
 If you own a rental property, you want it to be occupied by good residents.

-In today’s world, tenants have a wide range of options, and they’ll typically only go to the most attractive and appealing homes on the market.
+In today’s world, residents have a wide range of options, and they’ll typically only go to the most attractive and appealing homes on the market.
 That means your property needs to be in tip-top shape.

 Here are a few easy home improvements to help get you started with bumping up the curb appeal of your rental home.

 Fortunately, you don’t have to break the bank to upgrade your home with expensive features or completely renovate your property.
 You can add inexpensive things to your home to make a difference and make a home more appealing.

 One quick and simple thing that helps improve your home is installing outdoor lighting.
 Outdoor lighting can accomplish a couple of things; it can make a home appear more inviting and sophisticated and appear safer and more secure.

 We recommend installing outdoor lighting in the following areas for the most significant impact:

 A well-manicured and well-landscaped lawn is appealing to virtually any homeowner.
 Make things easier on yourself From a maintenance standpoint, make and plant foliage that doesn’t require care and supervision.